Quechuan languages: Family tree

 Willem Adelaar adheres to the Quechua I / Quechua II (central/peripheral) bifurcation.
 But, partially following later modifications by Torero, he reassigns part of Quechua II-A to Quechua I:

-Landerman (1991) does not believe a truly genetic classification is possible and divides Quechua II so that the family has four geographical–typological branches: Northern, North Peruvian, Central, and Southern.
+Landerman (1991) does not believe a true genetic classification is possible and divides Quechua II so that the family has four geographical–typological branches: Northern, North Peruvian, Central, and Southern.
 He includes Chachapoyas and Lamas in North Peruvian Quechua so Ecuadorian is synonymous with Northern Quechua.

 Geographical distribution

 Quechua I (Central Quechua, Waywash) is spoken in Peru's central highlands, from the Ancash Region to Huancayo.
 It is the most diverse branch of Quechua, to the extent that its divisions are commonly considered different languages.